maxhartmann1/def-accessible-space/README.md

 - DAS (Dangerous accessible space) and AS (Accessible space): The (dangerous) area on the pitch that a team controls.
 DAS represents the value of a situation based on the amount of dangerous space that is accessible to the attacking team.
 - DAS Gained: The increase in DAS through a pass.
 Measures the reward of a pass.

-You only need to pass your dataframes and the schema of your data.
+To obtain these values, you only need to pass your dataframes and the schema of your data.

 ```python
 import accessible_space